 The remainder of this paper is organized as follows.
 In \S\ref{sec:boltzmann} we describe the kinetic Boltzmann-BGK and Boltzmann-ES-BGK models and review their properties.
-We develop in \S\ref{sec:micmac1D} the one-dimensional version of the proposed micro-macro decomposition numerical method; we provide careful details of the numerical scheme, both in the macro and micro portions of the method.
+We develop in \S\ref{sec:micmac1D} the one-dimensional version of the proposed micro-macro decomposition numerical method and provide detailed descriptions of the numerical scheme, both in the macro and micro portions.
 Numerical examples of the resulting scheme are presented in \S\ref{sec:numerical1D}, including a convergence study, a shock-tube problem, and a boundary-driven flow that shows the robustness of the scheme across a wide range of Knudsen numbers.
-In \S\ref{sec:micmac2D} we extend the proposed method to the 2D Boltzmann-ES-BGK model; we again provide careful details of the numerical scheme's macro and micro portions.
-Numerical examples of the resulting scheme are presented in \S\ref{sec:numerical2D}, including a convergence study and the results of a lid-driven cavity example in the slip/transition regime that clearly shows dynamics beyond the Navier-Stokes-Fourier approximation.
-We also briefly describe a parallel MPI implementation in the 2D case, and provide both a weak and strong scaling analysis.
+In \S\ref{sec:micmac2D} we extend the proposed method to the 2D Boltzmann-ES-BGK model and again provide detailed descriptions of the numerical scheme's macro and micro portions.
+Numerical examples of the resulting scheme are presented in \S\ref{sec:numerical2D}, including a convergence study, a cylindrical shock problem, and the results of a lid-driven cavity example in the slip/transition regime that clearly shows dynamics beyond the Navier-Stokes-Fourier approximation.
+We also briefly describe a parallel MPI implementation in the 2D case and provide both weak- and strong-scaling analyses.
 Finally, we summarize our findings in \S\ref{sec:conclusions}.